Bachelor of Science in welding and metallurgical engineering technology

-- Minimum 30 credits must be earned from WSU including 24 credits from Div. of Engineering Technology
+- Minimum 30 credits must be earned from WSU including 24 credits from Division of Engineering Technology

-- WSU General Education Requirement includes: (a) Foundational Competencies for BC, IC, OC, and (b) Inquiries in QR, CI, CIV, SI, NSI, DEI, GL
+- WSU general education requirements include: (a) Foundational Competencies for BC, IC, OC, and (b) Inquiries in QR, CI, CIV, SI, NSI, DEI, GL

 All courses required are not on these priority lists.
 General education and communication courses are omitted from the above list.
 Students can use the general education and communication classes to help "fill in" or "balance" their schedules, but these are outside of the technical/program of study area.
 A student should first try to schedule classes on at the priority level they are at, and then opt to take general education classes.